pryrt/nppStuff/CommunityForum/FAQ/AutomatingNotepadPlusPlus.md

   - No conditional execution ("if/then/else" or similar constructs).
   - It has no method of user input when the macro is running, so you cannot prompt for a file name or for text to be used for a complicated interaction.
     - This has the implication that searches that you record in a macro will always search for the same text; you cannot search for different text every time you run a particular macro.
+  - It has no concept of time, so you cannot say "do X, wait T seconds, then do Y"

 ## Plugins